MissingCore/Music/docs/personal-privacy-build.md

 ## Step 5: Removing Sentry code

-There are 2 places where we need to modify some code.
 Go back to the `Code` tab and click the dropdown menu which has `main`.
 From the dropdown, select the `latest-stable` option.

 <img src="./assets/personal-privacy-build/remove_sentry_1.png" alt="Visual steps on switching to the `latest-stable` branch." />